Sunday, August 31, 2014

 1956 - IT CONQUERED WITH WORLD another Roger Corman sci-fi quicky

 Roger Corman must have knocked this one out in about a day and 1/2.
 Corman clearly borrowed from The Day The Earth Stood Still and Invaders from Mars.
-Stealing from other movies never bother Roger Corman very much if he could make a couple of bucks.
+Stealing from other movies never bothered Roger Corman very much if he could make a couple of bucks.

 Watching this epic one can't help thinking that they sure didn't put much thought into the monster from the planet Venus.
 This think looks like an out of control zucchini with lobster claws.
-The flying rubber bat creatures aren't that bad but Corman should have learned a lesson from Val Lewton, "don't show the monster."
+The flying rubber bat creatures aren't that bad but Corman should have learned a lesson from Val Lewton, "don't show the monster.

 Definition: charnel house - "A charnel house is a vault or building where human skeletal remains are stored.
 They are often built near churches for depositing bones that are unearthed while digging graves.
 The term can also be used more generally as a description of a place filled with death and destruction."